vmware/vmware-aria-operations-integration-sdk/README.md

 means that the combination of those two fields uniquely identify the object among all of the `mysql_database` objects in the `MySQLAdapter` adapter.

-Unfortunately, getting the `adapter_instance_id` is tricky.
-However, if we look in Aria Ops itself, we can see that each database's name has the format `mysql_host/mysql_database`, which should be unique (even if VMware Aria Operations isn't using it for determining uniqueness).
-We can construct the name, ask the SuiteAPI to give us all `MySQLAdapter` `mysql_database` objects with that name, and attach metrics to the result.
+Getting the `adapter_instance_id` requires a SuiteAPI call.
+We need to retrieve the Adapter Instances for `MySQLAdapter` that has the same host and port identifiers as our adapter, and then retrieving the id.
+However, if we look in VMware Aria Operations itself, we can see that each database's name has the format `mysql_host/mysql_database`, which should be unique (even if VMware Aria Operations isn't using it for determining uniqueness).
+Thus, a simpler way to get matching objects (in this case) is to construct the name, and ask the SuiteAPI to give us all `MySQLAdapter` `mysql_database` objects with those names.
+Then we can simply attach metrics to the resulting `mysql_database` objects, which will have all identifiers correctly set by the SuiteAPI.

+First, we should remove all the sample code inside the `try` block.
+All the code for the following steps should be inside the `try` block.

-First, we need to establish a connection to MySQL.
+Then, we need to establish a connection to MySQL.
 We can do this in the same way as in test connect.
 In many cases creating a function for connecting that is called from both `test` and `collect` is worthwhile.
 Then we can query the list of databases, and construct a list of database names that may be present: